 While would seem natural to think we might need some help from a career coach or consultant when we’ve already sent out multiple dozens of CV’s and nothing happened, a coach can really have an impact in more areas than this particular one.
 Let’s have a look:

-1. Enter the workforce after college.
+1. Entering the workforce after college.
 You are confused and don’t know what career or direction to pursue.

 · this might happen in the beginning of your career, when you’re still a student and realize the university you’re studying does not satisfy your needs at all and you need a new life perspective.
 Should you get hired in the field you’ve studied, but don’t actually enjoy, or should you try something else?
 But what, since you ‘only’ possess skills in one particular field?